Miss Grand International: Miss Grand national pageants

-The Miss Grand Netherlands beauty pageant comes under the franchise of 12 Months of Beauty, which is run by Robin and Stefan Hoven – Lieuw Choy, the national directors.
-Their first placement at Miss Grand International is top 20 finalists in 2013, won by Talisa Wolters who obtained the Miss Grand national title after participating in Miss Grand & Supranational Netherlands 2013 contest, also held by Robin and Stefan.
-The Netherlands representatives also got the same placement in 2015, 2017 and 2021.

 Participating countries and territories

 National franchises have a lot of latitude in choosing candidates for Miss Grand International.
 Some are the winners of individual contests for their Miss Grand International, others get the honor by winning first or second runner-up from contests for candidates to multiple international pageants, and yet others are chosen in different ways.

 The following is the list of Miss Grand International participating countries and territories, the competition result, as well as the national licensee entities since 2013.
 The list was divided into 6 groups based on the geographic continents.